 “Then I’m afraid you’ll have to wait.
 Tell you what, take the appointment and if there’s a cancellation, then I’ll call you.
 Maybe you can get in sooner.
 Please try to understand.
 If we make an exception for you, then we’d have to do that for everyone.
 If you start feeling suicidal or homicidal, then go to your nearest emergency room.
 Do you want the appointment or not?”

 “I…I guess so.”

 She stepped into the hall and passed Joshua’s room.
 The door was cracked open.
-His back was to the doorway, but she saw the defeated sag of his shoulders and guilt made her turn back.
+His back was to the doorway, but she saw his hunched posture and guilt made her turn back.
 Harriet stood in her brother’s doorway.

 “Hey Josh, I’m sorry.
 I shouldn’t have said those things.
 I’ll go and see mom today alright?
 Are those her things in that box?
 I’ll take them to her.”

 Harriet walked across the room and retrieved the box from his bed.
 She stood waiting for some reaction or response from her brother.
 He continued to sit in stony silence.

 “C’mon Josh, I said I was sorry.
 We both said things that we should have kept to ourselves.
 Talk to me.”